 Accident lawsuits come down to facts specific to the individual case, and often the ability of the plaintiff to prove negligence through eyewitness testimony or other evidence.
-In auto accident cases, however, behaviors which constitute traffic violations can constitute "negligence per se."
+In car accident cases, however, behaviors which constitute traffic violations can constitute "negligence per se."
 This means that if a driver was cited for a violation such as speeding at the time of the accident, evidence of the speeding violation counts as evidence of negligence.
-The burden then shifts to the defendant to prove that he or she did not cause the plaintiff's injuries.
+The burden then shifts to the defendant to prove that he or she didn’t cause the plaintiff's injuries.

 Whether a cyclist sues a driver, or a cyclist is sued for causing someone else injury, cyclist negligence can determine the outcome of the lawsuit.
-Examples of cyclist negligence include riding the wrong way on a one-way street, running a stop sign, and turning abruptly into traffic.
+Examples of biker negligence include riding the wrong way on a one-way street, running a stop sign, and turning abruptly into traffic.

 Negligent cyclists may be unable to recover damages for injures they suffer in accidents involving cars.
 Such negligence is called contributory or comparative negligence meaning that the cyclist's negligence, at least in part, caused the accident to happen, and thus caused at leased some of the cyclist's injuries.
 If a cyclist rode negligently, and that negligence caused injury to someone else, the cyclist may be held liable for that person's injuries.

 In accident cases involving children on bicycles, courts hold drivers to a higher standard.
 See specifics on child bicycle accident liability for more details.